jhill1/SEPwC/source/R_arguments.inc.rst

 The core functionality of ``argparse`` is the ``ArgumentParser``

 .. code-block:: R
+   :caption: |R|

    library("argparse")

    parser = ArgumentParser(
               prog="Name",
               description="Brief one line of what the program does", epilog="Any text at the bottom of help, e.g. copyright" )

 Once an OptionParser is set-up you can then add optional and positional arguments to that.

 .. code-block:: R
+    :caption: |cli|

     parser$add_option("filename"
                       help="the file to read the data from") # a positional argument